tbrichet/code-quiz/README.md

 22 August 2020

 ## Purpose
-This password generator was created as the Week 4 Challenge Assignment for the University of Arizona's coding bootcamp program.
+This coding quiz was created as the Week 4 Challenge Assignment for the University of Arizona's coding bootcamp program.

 ## Project Requirements
 *Timed multiple-choice quiz on Javascript fundamentals <br>